Our charity is registered in South Africa and based in Lamontville, Durban (Registration No. 138 129 NPO).

 We work with people living with dementia and also the elderly with mental health problems.
 Our aim is to improve their quality of life by supporting the families and carers who look after them at home.
 You can find out more about our services here.

 By facilitating access to essential services, we make it possible for clients to stay in their home as long as possible before they enter into hospice or hospital for professional palliative care.
 Hospital beds are scarce in general and even more so for dementia or mental illness patients.
 There are few affordable homes for the elderly and in these homes, even fewer places for people with dementia.
 Many homes will not take a person with dementia.
 So the option for many is to look after their relatives at home.
+That is where we come in.

 A founding member, Zethu is a Family & Systemic Psychotherapist with more than 20 years’ experience in the field of mental health in the NHS, UK.